 - Always busy, works long hours

-- Prefers to gather his information online
+- Prefers to gather information online

-- Believes in product referrals of bloggers
+- Believes in the product referrals of bloggers

 Our sample character David Lubars belongs in the group of the “Early Majority.”

 Example (1-3 sentences):